Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

+* Update **var-logging-managementGroupId** with the logging management group.
+This is based on the prefix defined in `var-topLevelManagementGroupName`.
+For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-logging-managementGroupId` will be `contosoPlatformManagement`.

 * Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 5.1.
 If role assignments are not required, you must change the example provided with the following setting:

 ```yml